644725825/learngit/readme.txt

-git is a new  version contril system onece. git is  new free software once .
+git is a new  version contril system two. git is  new free software two .